 “Pele’s tears” are pieces of cooled lava drops that are formed as airborne particles of molten eruption fuse into tear-shaped pieces of volcanic glass.
 These black tears are often seen at the end of Pele’s hair.

 If you choose to visit, be sure to refer to their website for current updates.
 Visitor services are limited but most of the park is open.
-The website does not yet reflect the latest information.
+Private vehicle entrance costs $30.

 1. Trails are open but hours have not been updated.